cabal-club/cable/readme.md

 #### 7.2.1.6 Message Deletion
 1. While a machine can not issue a `post/delete` to erase another user's posts, they could easily choose to omit post hashes from responses to requests made to them by others.
 This attack is only viable if the machine is a client's only means of accessing certain data (e.g. the client was unable to directly connect to any non-attacker machines).
 Once that client connects to other, non-malicious machines, they will be able to "fill the gaps" of missing data within the time window & channels in which they are interested.

+#### 7.2.1.7 Attacker Expulsion
+1. An attacker causing problems by means of spoofing, denial of service, passive listening, or inappropriate use cannot, as per the current protocol design, be expelled from the cabal group chat.
+Legitimate users have no means of recourse beyond starting a new cabal and not inviting the attacker.

 ### 7.2.2 Protections
 #### 7.2.2.1 Replay Attacks